NatTuck/nulib-kos/README.md

    the manouver list by the user and executed with the exec_node script.
  - Orbital mechanics calculations should be factored out of manouver node creation functions into separate functions when possible.
+ - Stuff in here should be usable as library functions / scripts and should not require editing to be useful.

 Currently unwanted scripts: